Ahead, dermatologists and laser hair removal specialists break down why retinol and lasers can be such a lethal combo for your skin’s integrity.

 Laser hair removal is a cosmetic procedure that destroys hair follicles at the root through repetitive pulses of light.
 These pulses of light target the pigment of the hair follicles, destroying them with the heat that’s generated from each laser pulse.
 By targeting the hair follicle’s pigment, the laser pulverizes the follicle without damaging the skin cells that surround it.

-How does retinol actually work?
+How does retinol work?

 The short answer: Experts don’t recommend it.

-"Retinols can be irritating and drying which can lead to a possible adverse skin reactions post laser treatment which is associated with a higher risk of a burn," says Lauren Abramowitz, PA-C and founder of Skin Solutions Collective.
-Board-certified dermatologist Estee Williams, MD, agrees, noting, "the risk associated with using a laser device on facial skin that has been treated with retinol in the last one to two weeks is that the recovery period will be longer than usual due to the skin beig extra sensitive to the laser."
+"Retinols can be irritating and drying, which can lead to possible adverse skin reactions post laser treatment which is associated with a higher risk of a burn," says Lauren Abramowitz, PA-C and founder of Skin Solutions Collective.
+Board-certified dermatologist Estee Williams, MD, agrees, noting, "the risk associated with using a laser device on facial skin that has been treated with retinol in the last one to two weeks is that the recovery period will be longer than usual due to the skin being extra sensitive to the laser."

-I learned this lesson the hard way a few weeks ago, when I simply forgot to pause my retinol regimen before going in to get my mustache lasered.
+I learned this lesson the hard way a few weeks ago when I simply forgot to pause my retinol regimen before going in to get my mustache lasered.
 As any skin-care pro could have predicted, my upper lip was red (albeit hairless) for the better part of the next week.

 What happens if you use retinol before a laser treatment?

 In addition to redness, Naana Boakye, MD, a board-certified dermatologist and founder of Bergen Dermatology, says other adverse side effects of using retinol before a laser treatment include irritation, hyperpigmentation, or a possible burn.
 The severity of the effects will depend on the concentration of the retinol, she notes.